rimvydasa/Buildings/README.md

 # Buildings
 Registry for buildings REST API.

-MySQL database.
+H-2 in-memory database.
-1. In terminal need to run mysql server with command : mysql.server start

-    Conntect to: mysql -u root -p

-    Create a schema :CREATE DATABASE dbname;

-    Open project and go to: application.properties and set this

-    spring.datasource.url=jdbc:mysql://localhost:3306/dbname

-    spring.datasource.username=root

-    spring.datasource.password=root

-2. Start"RUN" the project and a database will be created automatically.
-The database is empty.
+1. Run the project, an empty database will be created according @Entities.

+2. The database is empty.
 Use POST endpoint for insert first data.

+3. First need to reate PropertyType with needed yearly percentage (to add to Building, when adding new) use http://localhost:8080/addpropertytype to create PropertyType.
+Can use this JSON:

+{
+    "propertyType": "Office",
+    "taxPercentage": 1.5
+}

+and http://localhost:8080/addowner Can use this JSON:

+{
+    "name": "tomas"
+}

+4. Add building to registry using http://localhost:8080/addbuilding/{propertyTypeId}   (building will be added only with PropertyType you provide as @PathVariable).

+5. Owner can be added by updating building by providing owners id (also can edit all fields including update property type: http://localhost:8080/editbuilding/{ownerId}/{propertyTypeId}  Use JSON:

+ {
+"city": "vilnius",
+"street": "Ateities",
+"number": 5,
+"sizeInSquareMeters": 58,
+"value": 52100
+ }

-3. Can check all endpoints with this address: http://localhost:8080/swagger-ui.html
+6. Can check all endpoints with this address by Swagger: http://localhost:8080/swagger-ui.html ,or use Postman.

-4. There are 6 endpoints.
-Each endpoint has a different purpose.

-    GET - http://localhost:8080/api/buildings/ (can check in postman or in browser) - get a list of all buildings,

-    GET - http://localhost:8080/api/buildings/{id} (can check in postman or in browser) - get a specific building,

-    POST - http://localhost:8080/api/buildings/ (can use in postman or in swagger) - insert the desired building, leaving the ID box blank.
-Id will be generated automatically

-    PUT -  http://localhost:8080/api/buildings/{id} (can use in postman or in swagger) - enter the ID number you want to change the information.

-    DELETE - http://localhost:8080/api/buildings/{id} (can use in postman or in swagger) - enter the ID number you want to delete the building data.

-    DELETE - http://localhost:8080/api/buildings/ (can use in postman or in swagger) - delete a list of all buildings.
+7. DELETING OWNER is possible when owner does not own any buildings.
+If you want to delete owner, first need to update building's foreign key with other owner.
+Same goes to Property type.

+8. You can calculate yearly tax rate of particular owner of all owned buildings by providing this endpoint with owners ID:  http://localhost:8080/ownertax/{id}
+    NOTE: if property value is under 100, program calculates fixed 1 currency amount per year.